-Controlled Substances Training Manual Marijuana Page 9
+Controlled Substances Training Manual Marijuana Page 9 of 130

-- 5.4 Reading and Practical Exercises - 5.4.1Read Idaho Code sections 37-2701,37-2705 d(27), 37-2732B, 37-2733, and 37-2734 - 5.4.2 Using the Idaho Drug Statutes and find where marijuana, THC and Dronabinol are listed. - Read the listing for Marinol (Dronabinol) in the Physician's Desk 5.4.3 Reference (PDR).
-Another source may be used if the PDR is not available. - 5.4.4 Read the marijuana section of the "Drug Identification Bible, 2010 edition", or equivalent. - 5.4.5 Read Analytical Method section 7. - Read Appendix A. 5.4.6 - Read "Forensic Aspects of Cystolith Hairs of Cannabis and Other 5.4.7 Plants" by George R. Nakamura - 5.4.8 Read and complete TLC section (6) including readings and exercises. - 5.4.9 Exercises: - Extract a sample of marijuana with petroleum ether and place equal 5.4.9.1 amounts of the extract into five test tubes and evaporate.
+- 5.4 Reading and Practical Exercises - 5.4.1 Read Idaho Code sections 37-2701,37-2705 d(27), 37-2732B, 37-2733, and 37-2734 - 5.4.2 Using the Idaho Drug Statutes and find where marijuana, THC and Dronabinol are listed. - 5.4.3 Read the listing for Marinol (Dronabinol) in the Physician's Desk Reference (PDR).
+Another source may be used if the PDR is not available. - 5.4.4 Read the marijuana section of the "Drug Identification Bible, 2010 edition", or equivalent. - 5.4.5 Read Analytical Method section 7. - 5.4.6 Read Appendix A. - 5.4.7 Read "Forensic Aspects of Cystolith Hairs of Cannabis and Other Plants" by George R. Nakamura - 5.4.8 Read and complete TLC section (6) including readings and exercises. - 5.4.9 Exercises: - 5.4.9.1 Extract a sample of marijuana with petroleum ether and place equal amounts of the extract into five test tubes and evaporate.
 Place an equal amount of Duquenois reagent into each of the test tubes.
 To the first test tube add 10 drops concentrated HCl.
 To the second add 1 drop concentrated HCl.
 To the third add one drop of 9 parts concentrated HCl diluted with 1 part water.
 To the fourth add one drop of 5 parts concentrated HCl diluted with 1 part water.
 To the fifth add one drop of 1 part concentrated HCl diluted with 1 part water.
 Add an equal amount of chloroform to each test tube.
 Does the Duquenois-Levine reaction appear to be very dependent on acid concentration?
-Explain.
-Take a marijuana sample and divide it equally among three test tubes.
-5.4.9.2 color differences could have arisen.
-Perform TLC and DL tests on fresh samples of dry coffee, olivetol, and Patchouli oil.
+Explain. - 5.4.9.2 Take a marijuana sample and divide it equally among three test tubes.
+Extract one sample with petroleum ether.
+Extract one sample with methanol.
+Evaporate the extracts and perform the Duquenois-Levine on these extracts.
+At the same time perform the rapid Duquenois-Levine test on the third vegetation sample.
+Are there any color differences between the three different tests?
+If so, explain why these color differences could have arisen.

+5.4.9.3 Perform TLC and DL tests on fresh samples of dry coffee, olivetol, and Patchouli oil.
 What do the results indicate about these testing methods?

-Draw the 8 possible isomers of THC.
+5.4.9.4 Draw the 8 possible isomers of THC.
 Indicate, by name only, which one(s) are referenced in your readings as being naturally occurring.